Planetary nomenclature

-How names are approved by the IAU
+IAU approval procedure

 When images are first obtained of the surface of a planet or satellite, a theme for naming features is chosen and a few important features are named, usually by members of the appropriate IAU task group (a commonly accepted planet-naming group).
 Later, as higher resolution images and maps become available, additional features are named at the request of investigators mapping or describing specific surfaces, features, or geologic formations.
 Anyone may suggest that a specific name be considered by a task group.
 If the members of the task group agree that the name is appropriate, it can be retained for use when there is a request from a member of the scientific community for a name of a specific feature.
 Names that pass review by a task group are submitted to the IAU Working Group for Planetary System Nomenclature (WGPSN).
 Once approved by the WGPSN, names are considered official and can be used on maps and in publications.
 They are also listed in the Gazetteer of Planetary Nomenclature.